First Jan. 6 defendant pleads guilty to seditious conspiracy in Capitol attack

 James, an Army veteran who was injured fighting in Iraq, was indicted on the sedition charge in January along with 10 others, including Oath Keepers founder and leader Stewart Rhodes.
 James faced multiple felony counts of obstructing the formal count of the electoral college, as well as assaulting a D.C. police officer during his time inside the Capitol.
 He was also accused of tampering with documents to destroy his communications with other Oath Keepers.
 Prosecutors agreed to dismiss the charges other than the seditious conspiracy and obstruction counts.
 Both charges carry a maximum 20-year prison term.
 No defendant has yet been sentenced to a maximum term.

-James appeared in court virtually from Alabama; he was released on GPS monitoring last April over government objections.
+James appeared in court virtually from Alabama; he was released on GPS monitoring in April over government objections.
 U.S. District Judge Amit P. Mehta said the sentencing guidelines for both the sedition and the obstruction charge were calculated to a range of 87 to 108 months in prison.
 The range is advisory, and both sides can ask for the judge to go above or below the range at sentencing.

 The longest sentence any Jan.
 6 defendant has received so far is 63 months for Robert S. Palmer, who admitted to hurling a fire extinguisher, a plank and a long pole at officers.